IEA Information

 What happens at an IEA show?

 Riders arrive before their division schooling starts.
 The horses being used in the morning divisions will be ridden, or "schooled", so that the competitors can take notes.
 Then there is a coaches' meeting, where every morning competitor is randomly assigned a horse for both their jumping and flatting sections.
-The show then begins with 2'6 and 2' jumping, followed by 2'6 and 2' flatting.
+The show then typically begins with 2'6 and 2' jumping, followed by 2'6 and 2' flatting.
 Jumping riders are allowed a "warm up" over two jumps before they compete; flat riders do not get to warm up, and enter the show arena after mounting.
 There is then another schooling break for afternoon horses, plus an afternoon coaches' meeting.
 The afternoon usually starts with X's jumping, then X's flat, then WT, and ends with WTC.

 What level will my child compete at?

 IEA offers a walk/trot (WT), walk/trot/canter (WTC), crossrail, 2', and 2'6 division.
 WT and WTC are flat classes only, so riders will only ride once.
-Crossrail-2'6 riders ride in a flat section as well as a jumping section.
+Crossrail - 2'6 riders ride in a flat section as well as a jumping section.

 Riders are typically placed two levels below what they do at home; ex a 2'6 rider should be jumping 3' at home on their regular mount.
 If a rider earns 21+ points in a section, they automatically move up a division the next show season.